University of Wales Trinity Saint David: Academic dress

 Until 2014, the university awarded University of Wales degrees and, as such, the academic dress was that of the University of Wales: bachelors wore a black gown with bell sleeves and a black simple shape hood, master's wore a black gown with glove sleeves and a black full shape hood, and doctors wore a crimson gown with a crimson full shape hood.
 Hoods (and doctoral gowns) were lined with colours indicating the faculty, e.g. mazarin blue shot green for arts, mazarin blue shot red for theology or divinity, and bronze (yellow shot black) for science.
-Since July 2014, UWTSD has awarded its own degrees.
-However, the academic dress used for the UWTSD degrees has not changed from that used for University of Wales degrees.
+Since July 2014, UWTSD has awarded its own degrees, but the academic dress used for the UWTSD degrees has not changed from that used for University of Wales degrees.